How to: Use Signal on iOS

 How to Initiate an Encrypted Call

-To initiate an encrypted call to a contact, select that contact and then tap on the camera icon (1).
+To initiate an encrypted video call to a contact, select that contact and then tap on the camera icon (1).
 For voice calls, tap on the phone icon (2).

 At this point, Signal may ask for permission to access the microphone.
 Tap “OK.”